SeatGeek Is In The Front Row Of The Ticket-Selling Business

 "From a product and business standpoint the past couple years have been incredibly exciting.
 We are now official ticketing partners with some of the largest names in sports.
 It's not only helping us grow our business, but more importantly it's helping us provide a better experience to fans," one employee said in a Glassdoor review.

 "SeatGeek is starting to disrupt the ticketing industry.
-It is exciting to be a part of the company that is truly focused on the customer.
+It is exciting to be a part of a company that is truly focused on the customer.
 It is clear from top to bottom that we want to make it easier for the average person to see more events live," another employee wrote.

 The Perks Of Working At SeatGeek